laminlabs/lamindb/README.md

 1. It's hard to trust results if you don't know where they come from, especially in the age of agents.
 2. It's hard to use models if they can't effectively access data.
+3. Governing changes to other types of data makes as much sense as governing changes to code.

 LaminDB fixes both.